HLTH 300 Religion & Health

 Rutgers University · March 6, 2023

-Overall, this course is organized into five units.
+Overall, this course is organized into the following units.

-In Unit I. Civic Competencies, you will cultivate three professional skills: religious literacy, legal literacy, and science literacy.
+In the prelude lesson on Frameworks, you will cultivate three professional skills: religious literacy, legal literacy, and science literacy.
 Throughout the semester, you will apply these literacies as conceptual frameworks to examine case studies about religion and health––moral dilemmas experienced in communities, schools, and hospitals.

 In Unit III.
 Hospitals, you will examine the complex ways patients and healthcare professionals understand the body, illness, healing, life, and death.
 You will study the religious, spiritual, or philosophical ideas that drive people during personal health crises.
 You will also explore case studies about hospital chaplains and their work with multidisciplinary healthcare teams.